lystep-kent/KSU_spatial_data_sci_R_StephensAssignments/final_project/final_project_spec.md

 ### Other details:

-- 5-7 pages exclusive of figures (891 students 8-10 pages)
+- 2 pages exclusive of figures (graduate students 3-4 pages)
-- At least two figures
+- At least three figures, two of which must be maps
 - Microsoft Word document or PDF
 - 1-inch margins
 - Font: Times New Roman, size 12, 1.5 spacing or less
 - Cite all sources using a standard referencing format (e.g., Chicago, APA, your favorite journal).
 However, you may NOT use an end note style.
+- It is strongly suggested that you format your text using an RMarkdown notebook or Quarto document

 ### Code